ZentaChain/Zentachain/README.md

 ## Zentalk

 Zentalk is a highly secure hybrid encrypted, decentralized and peer-to-peer messenger.
 Next to great usability, under the hood, you’ll find state-of-the-art encryption with AES-256, Diffie-Helman, RSA and El-Gamal security.
 Zentalk is decentralized, it has no server point.
-Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes, inclusive hashing function Blake2, and the Tor-network.
+Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes, inclusive hashing function Blake2, and the TOR-network.

 ## Zentalk-Web